M.Sc, Structural Biochemistry and Biophysics, University of Strasbourg and Institute of Genetics and Molecular and Cellular Biology (IGBMC), France

 Post-Doctoral Fellow, the Spanish National Cancer Research Centre (CNIO)

 Senior Research Scientist, Vancouver Prostate Centre

-Adjunct Professor, Faculty of Medicine, University of British Columbia
+Assistant Professor, Faculty of Medicine, University of British Columbia

 Dr. Nada Lallous has a strong knowledge in protein handling and characterization and wide expertise in preclinical validation of novel inhibitors against various cancer targets, acquired during her PhD in structural biochemistry and biophysics and subsequent >10 years of international cancer research experience.
 She has led projects from inception to structural determination using X-ray crystallography, and contributed to 20 structures currently available in the Protein Data Bank.

 Dr. Lallous joined the Vancouver Prostate Centre as a post-doctoral fellow in 2012.
 She was mainly involved in elucidating the function of the Binding Function-3 site (BF3) of the androgen receptor (AR) and showed that inhibitors targeting this co-regulator binding pocket could help in overcoming resistance associated with the traditional treatment of advanced and lethal prostate cancer.
 She also secured an NIH-SPORE grant from the National Cancer Institute to understand the functionality and drug susceptibility of AR variants identified in patients’ circulating cell free DNA (cfDNA).
 These resistance-associated AR mutations are critically important for predicting and monitoring the response of patients to therapy and ultimately, for the development of evidence-based precision oncology practices.
 This latter work has led to five peer-reviewed publications and to successful collaborations with various pharmaceuticals companies.